pupil-labs/pupil-docs/src/invisible/the-forge/multiple-rim.md

 # Map and visualize gaze onto multiple reference images taken from the same environment
 <Youtube src="3gGvydd-ets"/>

-In the [Reference Image Mapper](https://docs.pupil-labs.com/invisible/explainers/enrichments/reference-image-mapper/) guide, we saw how to properly set up a Reference Image Mapper enrichment with a <i>single</i> reference image.
-However, there are some cases in which it would be useful to map gaze into <i>multiple</i> reference images taken from the same environment - for example, moving in a room while interacting with certain parts of it.
+In the [Reference Image Mapper](/invisible/explainers/enrichments/reference-image-mapper/) guide, we learnt how to properly set up a Reference Image Mapper enrichment, with a <i>single</i> reference image.
+However, there are some cases in which it would be useful to map gaze onto <i>multiple</i> reference images taken from the same environment - for example, moving in a room while interacting with certain parts of it.

 ## What you'll need

 ::: tip
-Before continuing, ensure you are familiar with the [Reference Image Mapper](https://docs.pupil-labs.com/invisible/explainers/enrichments/#reference-image-mapper) enrichment.
+Before continuing, ensure you are familiar with the [Reference Image Mapper](/invisible/explainers/enrichments/#reference-image-mapper) enrichment.
 Check out [this explainer video](https://www.youtube.com/watch?v=ygqzQEzUIS4&t=56s) for reference.
 :::

-1. Multiple Reference images (one for each area you will explore)
+1. Multiple reference images (one for each area you will explore)
-2. Multiple scanning recording (2 or more, depending on environment dimensions/complexity)
+2. Multiple scanning recordings (2 or more, depending on environment dimensions/complexity)

 ## Reference Images

-Took pictures of the areas and/or furniture of the room we are interested in.
+First, we will take pictures of the areas and/or furniture of the room we are interested in.

 |<img src="../../media/the-forge/cupboard-img.png"/>|<img src="../../media/the-forge/desk-img.png"/>|
 |---|---|